unbit/uwsgi-docs/Circus.rst

    host = 0.0.0.0
    port = 8888

-this time we have enabled the master process.
+This time we have enabled the master process.
 It will manage the --idle option, shutting down the instance if it is inactive for more than 60 seconds